phillip-le/phillip-le.github.io/src/content/docs/articles/validating-number-input-in-javascript.md

 0.020000000000000004
 ```

-If you really need to manipulate floating point numbers, you are probably better off using a dedicated library like [big.js](https://www.npmjs.com/package/big.js).
+If you really need to manipulate floating point numbers, you are probably better off using a dedicated library like [big.js](https://www.npmjs.com/package/big.js) which exposes dedicated
+classes for encapsulating floating decimal point numbers.

 But, if your system is just passing through floating point numbers, you may be able to get away with accepting the numbers as a `string` and preserving that value through your system.